 DiLorenzo hired state Rep. Kevin Mannix (R-Salem), a prolific author of legislation and ballot measures, including Measure 11, the 1994 law that implemented mandatory minimum sentences for violent crimes.
 Mannix wrote many other crime-related ballot measures over the years, including Measure 61 in 2008, which proposed mandatory sentences for property and drug-related crimes.
 District attorneys and progressive groups banded together to propose a less draconian alternative, Measure 57, which passed instead.

-Mannix, 74, served in the Legislature from 1989 through 1996 as a Democrat and from 1997 through 2001 as a Republican.
-He then ran for governor (twice), attorney general (twice) and Congress (once), losing each time, before reclaiming a Salem House seat in 2022.
-In addition to representing DiLorenzo in the pending ballot initiative case, he is running for re-election next month.
+Mannix, 74, served in the Legislature as a Democrat from 1989 through 1997 and as a Republican from 1997 to 2001.
+He then ran for governor (twice), attorney general (twice) and Congress (once), losing each time before reclaiming a Salem House seat in 2022.
+In addition to representing DiLorenzo in the pending ballot initiative case, he is running for reelection next month.